 Agile Alliance Board Members

-Ellen Grove, Chair (Canada)
+Ellen Grove, Interim Managing Director (Canada)

 Ellen is an Agile coach, trainer, and organizational change agent with Agile Partnership.
 Based in Ottawa Canada, she works with organizations of all sizes around the globe to help them put Agile thinking and being into action.
 Open Space and LEGO SERIOUS PLAY are Ellen’s favorite facilitation approaches for getting people to talk with each other about the things that matter so that they can do great work together.
 She is a serial organizer of Agile events locally and internationally, and she presents frequently at Agile conferences in Canada and abroad sharing ways to use playful approaches to do serious work.

 Craig Smith, Secretary (Australia)

 Craig Smith, Agile Coach and Director at Unbound DNA, has been active in the IT industry for over 20 years and has been an Agile practitioner, coach, and trainer for over 10 years.
 Craig helps organize the Agile Brisbane Meetup Group is the director of YOW!
 Conferences.
 He has presented at numerous Australian and international conferences, is an Agile editor for InfoQ, and co-hosts a podcast called “The Agile Revolution”.

 Heidi Musser, Treasurer (USA)

 As a senior Executive, Heidi has spent over 30 years leading and advising businesses on designing new operating & engagement models to drive digital transformation and achieve enterprise Agility.
 Her passion is ‘managing the soft side of technology’© – through the adoption of fundamentally different ways of working, thinking, and being.